lingaoliu105/lingaoliu105.github.io/_posts/2024-11-11-aot-compilation-in-net-maui-performance-gains.md

 - **Startup time**: By eliminating JIT warm-up, apps can launch faster.
 - **Memory usage**: Native compiled code doesn't require the memory overhead of the JIT compiler.
-- **Security**: AOT-compiled apps can be more resistant to reverse-engineering since they don’t contain intermediate bytecode.
+- **Security**: AOT-compiled apps can be more resistant to reverse-engineering since they don't contain intermediate bytecode.
 - **Efficiency**: Native binaries can be optimized more aggressively, especially for architecture-specific performance.

 ## How AOT Works in .NET MAUI